ninjadrupal/bosa/README.md

 * `bundle exec cap -T` - list of available capistrano tasks
 * `bundle exec cap staging deploy` - deploy app to staging
 * `BRANCH=master bundle exec cap staging deploy` - deploy specific branch to staging(default: master)

+### Notes about for first deployment

+If you intend to seed the database in production, it won't run in the production environment.
+It relies on Decidim::Faker that is available only on development.
+The procedure will be:
+* set the environment as development
+* run `bundle exec rake db:setup`
+* set the environment back to production